All 13 Bleach Arcs in Order (Including Recaps)

 20 Best Anime Like Bleach You Need to Watch

-The arc actually shows what the Gotei 13 was like a century before the central events of the series, as well as the origin of the Visored and the role, played in their appearance by Kisuke Urahara and Sōsuke Aizen.
-It was a turning point in the series trajectory, by adding a plot component and leaving aside for a time the numerous combats of the last chapters.
+The arc actually shows what the Gotei 13 was like a century before the central events of the series, as well as the origin of the Visored and the role played in their appearance by Kisuke Urahara and Sōsuke Aizen.
+It was a turning point in the series trajectory by adding a plot component and leaving aside the numerous combats of the last chapters aside for a time.

 8. The Battle of Karakura Arc (Arrancar: Decisive Battle of Karakura & Arrancar: Downfall)